ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 }
 ```

-The `set` method needs to modify the inner value of `UnsafeCell`.
-We can get a raw pointer to the value with `UnsafeCell`'s get method and set it to `value`:
+The `set` method needs to modify the inner value of `UnsafeCell,` so we can get a raw pointer to the value with `UnsafeCell`'s get method and set it to `value`:

 ```rust
 // UnsafeCell: pub const fn get(&self) -> *mut T